christopher-gillies/TargetSpecificGATKSequencingPipeline/README.md

 This package takes FASTQ files and produces a filtered VCF file

 # Setup
-* this has been tested on Ubuntu 14.04.3
+* This has been tested on Ubuntu 14.04.3
+* Since this is a pipeline that utilizes many other programs there are many dependencies.
+* I have tried to outline the steps to installing all the necessary dependencies from a fresh default Ubuntu 14.04.04 installation.
 # Install dependencies

 ### git